dynsustech/dynsustech.github.io/index.md

 ---
 ---

-# Dynamics at Sustech
+# Dynamics at SUSTech

-We have an active research group in dynamical systems at Sustech
+Here at [SUSTech](https://www.sustech.edu.cn/), we have a strong and active group working in the broad spectrum of disciplines related to the theory of Dynamical Systems

 {% include section.html %}